Supporting Deaf People: Closing the Employment Gap

 Changing the system is our responsibility.

-By working together, we can create a more equitable and inclusive workplace for all people, including deaf people.
+By working together, we can create a more equal and accessible workplace for all people, including deaf people.

 Citations